-- the liquid collection layer is underlain by a geomembrane liner without defects and, therefore, liquid losses are negligible; - the slope of the liquid collection layer is uniform (a situation referred to herein as "single slope"); and - there is a drain at the toe of the slope that promptly removes the liquid.
+- the slope of the liquid collection layer is uniform (a situation referred to herein as "single slope"); and - there is a drain at the toe of the slope that promptly removes the liquid.

 The last two conditions are not met in cases where the liquid collection layer comprises two sections on different slopes, with no drain removing the liquid at the connection between the two sections; in those cases, the only drain is at the toe of the downstream section.